-Button Explanation

-Task Controller Switches to Task Controller.

-See Task Controller operation, 252.
+Button Explanation Task Controller Switches to Task Controller.
+See Task Controller operation (page 255).
 Virtual Terminal Switches off access to Task Controller.

-See Virtual Terminal operation, 254 and Virtual Terminal widget, 260.

-The Precision-IQ field application is not able to start application control with the Task Controller because of an issue with the setup.
+See Virtual Terminal operation (page 257) and Virtual Terminal widget (page 263).
+(Gray) The Precision-IQ field application is not able to start application control with the Task Controller because of an issue with the setup.
+(Red) The Precision-IQ field application is not able to begin operation with the Task Controller.
+(Yellow) The connection is secure and the Precision-IQ field application can receive information for Task Controller.
+(Green) If you have Field-IQ Section Control for spraying, Task Controller will control the application of the material.
+See Field-IQ system operations (page 242).

-(Gray)

-秦 The Precision-IQ field application is not able to begin operation with the Task Controller.

-(Red)

-The connection is secure and the Precision-IQ field application can receive information for Task Controller.

-(Yellow)